TomaPalecek/The-Odin-Project/README.md

 https://github.com/TheOdinProject/css-exercises/tree/main/foundations

-and style the first project using the new css knowledge
+and style the first project using the new css knowledge.